 Located on the western fringe of the Greater Sydney Region, the City of Blue Mountains is one of only two cities in the world surrounded by a UNESCO declared World Heritage National Park Area.
-With a spectacular environmental setting, the Blue Mountains is home to a community of nearly 80,000 people residing in 27 towns and villages located over 100 kilometres of mountainous terrain.
+With a spectacular environmental setting, the Blue Mountains is home to a community of nearly 80,000 people living in 27 towns and villages located over 100 km of mountainous terrain.

-The key challenge going forward for the City of Blue Mountains is how we can foster social and economic well-being, attracting positive growth and change and be responsible for the needs of community.
+The key challenge going forward for the City of Blue Mountains is how we can foster social and economic wellbeing, attract positive growth and change and be responsible for the needs of community.

 The City of Blue Mountains stretches across the Great Diving Range and provides a major road and rail transport link between urban Sydney and the more rural central west areas of NSW.

 The transition through a series of distinct Blue Mountains towns and villages over the Great Dividing Range, and the scenic landscapes of the Greater Blue Mountains World Heritage Area, tells you that you have left the metropolitan area and are travelling through a different and unique place.

 Many Blue Mountains residents work in metropolitan Sydney and many of the services we regularly use are located in metropolitan Sydney.
 We benefit from direct transport links to major economic centres in Western Sydney and Sydney’s CBD.